DataDog/integrations-extras/celerdata/README.md

 ### Events

-CelerData does not include any events.
+The CelerData integration does not include any events.

 ## Troubleshooting